 Water, the essential element of Grand Paris, connects territories and brings locals and visitors together.
 Beyond conventional circuits and cruises, all waterways across the city show emerging possibilities as a place of life with regards to the potential they offer for discovery, relaxation and entertainment.
 On water or on the banks, many events offer an unusual perspective on Grand Paris cities and a great opportunity to discover the diversity of its landscapes.

-Crossed by Canal de L’Ourcq, Parc de la Villette is not so run-of-the-mill - the place rocks!
+Crossed by Canal de L’Ourcq, Parc de la Villette is not so run-of-the-mill - this place rocks!
 It features all the advantages of off-the beaten-track outdoor summer activities for locals and visitors.
 Catch up with one of the international selections of movies on the giant screen in the park or dance to the beat of an open-air festival “scénes d’été” of rock, pop and electronic music in park de la Villette, which straddles two canals.
 Enjoy the exhibitions and entertainment in la Villette.

 Opt for cruises to enjoy the beauty of the river Seine and its triburary, the River Marne.
 It is possible to avail of low fee cruises with Passeurs de Marne, Passeur de Rives, which takes places every Wednesday, Saturday and Sunday from July to September.
 It is an ideal not-to-be-missed entertainment drawing Parisians, tourists and their families on the glittering waters of the Marne.